aizech/godsinwhite/README_ADR.md

 ---

-## Conclusion
+## Architectural Summary

-GodsinWhite represents a sophisticated multi-agent medical AI system designed to provide educational medical imaging analysis.
-The architecture emphasizes modularity, scalability, and responsible AI deployment in the medical domain.
+The GodsinWhite architecture represents a sophisticated approach to medical AI system design with several key characteristics:

-The system's design allows for continuous evolution and improvement while maintaining strict compliance with medical AI best practices and ethical guidelines.

-For technical support and contributions, please refer to the main README.md and contributing guidelines.
+1. **Multi-Agent Orchestration**: The HALO Agent Interface coordinates specialized medical agents, each with distinct capabilities and expertise areas.

+2. **Layered Architecture**: Clear separation between frontend, application logic, agent implementation, services, and data storage provides maintainability and flexibility.

+3. **Hybrid Storage**: Combination of SQLite for structured data and LanceDB for vector embeddings optimizes for different data access patterns.

+4. **Streamlit Integration**: Leverages Streamlit's rapid development capabilities while extending it with custom components and styling.

+5. **Agno Framework**: Built on the Agno multi-agent framework with careful attention to version compatibility and API evolution.

+6. **Medical Compliance**: Architecture decisions reflect the specialized requirements of medical applications, including disclaimers and ethical considerations.

+This architecture provides a solid foundation for continued development and extension of the GodsinWhite platform while maintaining focus on its core medical AI capabilities.

 ---

-**Document Version:** 1.0
+**Document Version:** 2.0
-**Last Updated:** August 29, 2024
+**Last Updated:** September 19, 2025
-**Next Review:** September 29, 2024
+**Next Review:** October 19, 2025